spkenv/spk/docs/spec.md

 summary: Write package spec files for creating packages.
 ---

+The package specification (spec) file is a yaml or json file which follows the structure detailed below.

 ### Name and Version

 The only required field in a package spec file is the name and version number of the package.
 This is specified in the top-level `pkg` field.
 This field specifies the name and version number of the package being defined.